-For a systematic analysis and comparison of the properties of these and other allowance formulas and earmarking provisions, their effects on recipient housing choices and related behavior, and comparable estimates of allowance benefits, see Ira S. Lowry, Mack Ott, and Charles Noland, Housing Allowances and Household Behavior, The Rand Corporation, WN-8028-HUD, January 1973.
-For comparisons of program costs under various assumptions, see Barbara M. Woodfill and Tiina Repnau, Estimates of Eligibility and Allowance Entitlement Under Alternative Housing Allowance Programs, WN-7974-HUD, September 1972; and Tiina Repnau and Barbara M. Woodfill, Additional Estimates of Enrollment and Allowance Payments Under a National Housing Allowance Program, WN-8167-HUD, March 1973.
+\For a systematic analysis and comparison of the properties of alternative housing allowance formulas and earmarking provisions, their effects on the recipients' housing choices and related behavior, and comparable estimates of allowance benefits, see Ira S. Lowry, Mack Ott, and Charles W. Noland, Housing Allowances and Household Behavior, The Rand Corporation, WN-8028-HUD, January 1973.